B1.2 Identify and represent perfect squares, and determine their square roots, in various contexts.

 Activity 1: Using the Concept of Area to Understand Perfect Squares

-Ask students to take a grid sheet or whiteboard.
-Have them draw 3 squares of different sizes (limit to squares of size 12; times 12).
+Ask students to use a grid paper or whiteboard.
+Have them draw three squares of different sizes (limit to squares of size 12 by 12).

 Example

-If necessary, the teacher reactivates prior knowledge related to the area of the square by asking them this question:
+If necessary, reactivate prior knowledge related to the area of the square by asking students:

 • How do you find the area of a square?